Bengali Christians: Demographics

 Bengali Christians are considered a model minority in South Asia and usually enjoy a high literacy rate, low male-female sex ratio and a better socio-economic status.
 Christian missionaries operate many schools, hospitals and shelters for the poor.
 They receive support from the Indian and Bangladeshi governments.

 Dhaka, Chittagong, Barisal, Khulna and Northern District Side have significant Christian populations.

 Culture

 Lusophone heritage

-Most Catholic Bengali Christians have Portuguese surnames.
+Some Catholic Bengali Christians have Portuguese surnames.
 In a tradition similar to Bengali Muslims (who have Arabic and Persian names), Bengali Christians adopted Portuguese surnames due to the early influence of Portuguese missionaries in spreading Christianity.
 Common Catholic Bengali Christian surnames include Gomes, Rozario, D'Costa, Gonsalvez, Cruze, Dias, D'Silva and D'Souza among others.

-Christmas is known as "Borodin" (Big Day) and is a public holiday in both Bangladesh and Indian West Bengal.
+Christmas is known as "Boro Din" (Big Day) and is a public holiday in both Bangladesh and Indian West Bengal.